-Prayer/Affirmation Flags are made as a visual expression of dreams and hopes.
-They are hung outside with the belief that the intentions will be carried with the wind to all corners of the Earth.
-This ancient and sacred practice began in India, thousands of years ago before spreading to Tibet, as a way to create sanctuary in various spaces.
+Peace flags are made as a visual expression of dreams and hopes, and used to create sanctuary in various spaces.
+For this workshop, we draw from the ancient and sacred practice of prayer flags, which began in India thousands of years ago before spreading to Tibet.
+These flags are hung outside with the belief that the intentions described on them will be carried with the wind to all corners of the Earth.
+All participants will have the opportunity to create a string of three to five unique flags that represent their hopes and dreams for themselves and the world.
 The workshop will be led by Asake Denise Foye-Jones who is a fiber and mixed media artist that has honed her craft with other artists, master quilters, and several national and international institutions.

 Southwest Neighbors & ACCESS cardholders: $2 (Click HERE to register)